iHanjra/module-three-study-guide/03-react-props.md

 ## Using the spread operator to pass props

 - What is `{...userDetails}` doing?
+Spread operator to spread the entire object as props.
+Only makes a shallow copy.
-- What would this look like written out?
+- What would this look like written out? return <User name={userDetails.name} userID... />}

 ```jsx
 const App = () => {